Ircama/ELM327-emulator/README.md

 - `def stop(self, cmd, *_)`: invoked to process a request before interrupting the task (not required)
 - `def run(self, cmd, *_)`: invoked on any request after the first one; if *start()* or *stop()* are not implemented, *run()* is always invoked.

-Task methods are called after processing the ISO-TP data link, so the request passed to the task methods includes the whole message, where the associated multiframe (consisting of multiple frames received from the communication port) is already assembled and interpreted into a single data string.
+Task methods are called after processing the ISO-TP data link, so the request passed to the task methods includes the whole message, where the associated multiframe (consisting of multiple frames received from the communication port) is already assembled and interpreted into a single data string of consecutive hex values, without spaces.
 Tasks methods return a response string that will be subsequently processed by the embedded ISO-TP data link, generating the output strings then sent to the communication port.

 A multiframe is internally managed as a special task named 'ISO-TP request pending'.
 It can be shown through the `tasks` command.